-Welcome to the MEFEPO Atlas.
-MEFEPO (Making the European Fisheries Ecosystem Plan Operational) is a group of ecologists, economists, management experts and fisheries scientists who are trying to make ecosystem based fisheries management a reality in Europe.
+Welcome to the second edition of the MEFEPO North Western Waters (NWW) Atlas.
+The MEFEPO (Making the European Fisheries Ecosystem Plan Operational) project is made up of a group of ecologists, economists, management experts and fisheries scientists who are trying to make ecosystem based fisheries management (EBFM) a reality in Europe.
+EBFM seeks to support the 'three pillars of sustainability' (ecological, social and economic).